saylesss88/nix-blog/content/blog/nix_modules_explained.md

 date = 2025-05-05
 +++

-## NixOS Modules
+# NixOS Modules

 TL;DR: In this post I break down the NixOS module system and explain how to define options.
 As well as how to test modules with the repl.

-TL;DR: In this post I break down the NixOS module system and explain how to define options.
-I take notes in markdown so it's written in markdown (sorry old reddit).
-I write about things to deepen understanding, you think you know until you try to explain it to someone.
-Anyways, I hope this is useful.

 - Most modules are functions that take an attribute set and return an attribute set.

 Refresher: